horker/oxyplotcli2/docs/md/New-OxyTwoColorAreaSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.TwoColorAreaSeries object that represents a two-color area series.
+Returns an object that represents a two-color area series.